giasonep/EDA_MTA_Turnstile_Data/One_Page_Report_EDA_MTA.md

 ### Future Work
-For future work and with respect to commuter changes in travel due to concers over COVID-19, analysis of current trends in ridership of busses versus subway trains could be used in tandem with geolocation to determine if double exposure could be gained by placing *Street Teams* at stations within a short distance of a bus stop.
+For future work and with respect to commuter changes in travel due to COVID-19, analysis of current trends in ridership of busses versus subway trains could be used in tandem with geolocation to determine if double exposure could be gained by placing *Street Teams* at stations within a short distance of a bus stop.